OpsMx/standard-isd-gitops/upgrade/README.md

 10 isd-spinnaker-halyard-0 pod should restart automatically.
 If not, execute this: `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
 11. Go to ISD UI and check that version number has changed in the bottom-left corner

-## If things go wrong during upgrade:
+## If things go wrong during upgrade
+*As we have a gitops installer, recovering from a completed messed install is very easy.
+In summary, we simply delete all objects are re-apply.*

-[Make changes to uppgrade-inputcm and/or values.yaml as required]
+[Make changes to uppgrade-inputcm and/or values.yaml as required. **Ensure that the changes are pushed to git**]
 1. `kubectl -n opsmx-isd  delete sts isd-spinnaker-halyard`
 2. `kubectl -n opsmx-isd  delete deploy --all`
 3. `kubectl -n opsmx-isd delete svc --all`